Flu Treatment

 - Taking medication, such as aspirin or acetaminophen, to relieve fever and discomfort.

-Although antibiotics are not an effective flu treatment, four drugs have been approved recently to treat the flu.
+Although antibiotics are not an effective flu treatment, four antiviral drugs have been approved for this use.
 These medicines include:

-When taken within 48 hours after the start of illness, these flu treatment medicines reduce the duration of fever and other symptoms.
+When taken within 48 hours after the start of illness, these medicines reduce the duration of fever and other symptoms.
 These drugs are only available by prescription.

 Call your doctor if you have any signs of flu and: